-- Wesel is the capital of Wesel district.
-Wesel lies at the confluence of Lippe River and Rhine.
+Wesel is a Rhine River cruise port and city in North Rhine-Westphalia state (Germany), with population around 60,000.
+The town is located at the confluence of Lippe and Rhine rivers.
 Its suburbs include Buderich, Blumenkamp, Feldmark, Fluren, Fusternberg, Ginderich, Lackhausen, Obrighoven.

 The Wesel cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Wesel, Germany.